Skip to main content

 Render

-Deterministic scripts fill tables, place preview instances, and add native Figma measurements.
+Deterministic scripts fill tables, place preview instances, and add native Figma measurements, locating each target by render-meta layer id with a name-match + live bbox fallback on the rendered instance.

 Validate